 R&M Yarns focuses on supplying yarns on cones for our weavers and machine knitters.
 We no longer will be offering knitting or crochet related products.

 Beginning January 2019, R&M's physical store will be "open by appointment" only.
 However, orders can be placed anytime through our website and will be filled within 3 business days (excluding holidays and sales events).
 Customers may also call the store Monday thru Friday, 10 a.m. to 5 p.m.
-Eastern Time to place orders or ask questions.
+(Eastern Time Zone) to place orders or ask questions.
 If no answer, please leave a message and I'll get back to you as soon as I can.
 Phyllis Narus

 (written by Mr. Williamson) R & M Yarns began in October 1978, with a prayer and $1000.
 The first load of yarn was hauled in a dump truck to a warehouse 30' X 40', it had no walls and just a dirt floor, it was really cold.